DEFRA/epr-backend/docs/architecture/decisions/0021-concurrent-summary-log-submission.md

 1. The `submissionStartedAt` timestamp on the summary log enables stuck submission detection
 2. The `versions` array in waste records naturally supports idempotency via `summaryLog.id` checking
-3. Progress tracking is optional but recommended for user visibility
+3. Idempotency check happens in application layer before building the Map (avoids unnecessary writes)
+4. Map key format `"type:rowId"` naturally groups versions by waste record
-4. The recovery job should include alerting if submissions repeatedly fail
+5. The recovery job should include alerting if submissions repeatedly fail
-5. Consider tuning `BATCH_SIZE` based on actual record sizes and MongoDB performance
 6. The recovery job should use exponential backoff if a submission continues to fail
+7. If memory usage becomes a concern with >15k records, batch the Map building and multiple `appendVersions` calls

 ### Future Considerations

 - If waste records need to support concurrent updates from multiple sources (not just summary logs), add a `version` field to waste records for optimistic locking
 - If recovery time needs to be faster, reduce the stuck threshold or implement active monitoring
+- If memory usage exceeds infrastructure limits, implement batched processing (multiple smaller Maps and `appendVersions` calls)
-- If 15k+ records become too slow, consider processing asynchronously via a queue worker
+- If processing time exceeds acceptable limits, consider async processing via queue worker